skdudgh/project1-DDong/README.md

-- project1-DDong
+- project1 DDong
-- ``This Project is the first project made for pblication.``
+- ``This Project is the first project made for publication.``